Frequently Asked Questions

 Absolutely!
 Which is why we exist.

-So if your primary goals are social, why aren't you a charity?
+If your primary goals are social, why aren't you a charity?

 The short answer: We didn't want to do that much paperwork.